 The Company

-The impression that Blue Nile strive to purvey is that they go that extra mile to ensure their customers get the best possible deals.
-Their “Blue Nile Experience” promises that you will know what you are buying, receive lower mark ups and are always buying the best.
+The impression that Blue Nile strives to purvey is that they go the extra mile to ensure their customers get the best possible deals.
+Their “Blue Nile Experience” promises that you will know what you are buying, receive lower markups, and always buy the best.

 The History